rehlds/ReHLDS/README.md

 <li>sv_echo_unknown_cmd &lt;1|0&gt; // Echo in the console when trying execute an unknown command.
 Default: 0
 <li>sv_rcon_condebug &lt;1|0&gt; // Print rcon debug in the console.
 Default: 1
 <li>sv_force_ent_intersection &lt;1|0&gt; // In a 3-rd party plugins used to force colliding of SOLID_SLIDEBOX entities.
 Default: 0
-<li>sv_rehlds_force_dlmax &lt;1|0&gt; // Force a client's cl_dlmax cvar to 1024.
+<li>sv_ReHLDS_force_dlmax &lt;1|0&gt; // Force a client's cl_dlmax cvar to 1024.
 It avoids an excessive packets fragmentation.
 Default: 0
-<li>sv_rehlds_hull_centering &lt;1|0&gt; // Use center of hull instead of corner.
+<li>sv_ReHLDS_hull_centering &lt;1|0&gt; // Use center of hull instead of corner.
 Default: 0
-<li>sv_rehlds_movecmdrate_max_avg // Max average level of 'move' cmds for ban.
+<li>sv_ReHLDS_movecmdrate_max_avg // Max average level of 'move' cmds for ban.
 Default: 400
-<li>sv_rehlds_movecmdrate_avg_punish // Time in minutes for which the player will be banned (0 - Permanent, use a negative number for a kick).
+<li>sv_ReHLDS_movecmdrate_avg_punish // Time in minutes for which the player will be banned (0 - Permanent, use a negative number for a kick).
 Default: 5
-<li>sv_rehlds_movecmdrate_max_burst // Max burst level of 'move' cmds for ban.
+<li>sv_ReHLDS_movecmdrate_max_burst // Max burst level of 'move' cmds for ban.
 Default: 2500
-<li>sv_rehlds_movecmdrate_burst_punish // Time in minutes for which the player will be banned (0 - Permanent, use a negative number for a kick).
+<li>sv_ReHLDS_movecmdrate_burst_punish // Time in minutes for which the player will be banned (0 - Permanent, use a negative number for a kick).
 Default: 5
-<li>sv_rehlds_send_mapcycle &lt;1|0&gt; // Send mapcycle.txt in serverinfo message (HLDS behavior, but it is unused on the client).
+<li>sv_ReHLDS_send_mapcycle &lt;1|0&gt; // Send mapcycle.txt in serverinfo message (HLDS behavior, but it is unused on the client).
 Default: 0
-<li>sv_rehlds_stringcmdrate_max_avg // Max average level of 'string' cmds for ban.
+<li>sv_ReHLDS_stringcmdrate_max_avg // Max average level of 'string' cmds for ban.
 Default: 80
-<li>sv_rehlds_stringcmdrate_avg_punish // Time in minutes for which the player will be banned (0 - Permanent, use a negative number for a kick).
+<li>sv_ReHLDS_stringcmdrate_avg_punish // Time in minutes for which the player will be banned (0 - Permanent, use a negative number for a kick).
 Default: 5
-<li>sv_rehlds_stringcmdrate_max_burst // Max burst level of 'string' cmds for ban.
+<li>sv_ReHLDS_stringcmdrate_max_burst // Max burst level of 'string' cmds for ban.
 Default: 400
-<li>sv_rehlds_stringcmdrate_burst_punish // Time in minutes for which the player will be banned (0 - Permanent, use a negative number for a kick).
+<li>sv_ReHLDS_stringcmdrate_burst_punish // Time in minutes for which the player will be banned (0 - Permanent, use a negative number for a kick).
 Default: 5
-<li>sv_rehlds_userinfo_transmitted_fields // Userinfo fields only with these keys will be transmitted to clients via network.
+<li>sv_ReHLDS_userinfo_transmitted_fields // Userinfo fields only with these keys will be transmitted to clients via network.
 If not set then all fields will be transmitted (except prefixed with underscore).
 Each key must be prefixed by backslash, for example "\name\model\*sid\*hltv\bottomcolor\topcolor".
-See [wiki](https://github.com/dreamstalker/rehlds/wiki/Userinfo-keys) to collect sufficient set of keys for your server.
+See [wiki](https://github.com/dreamstalker/ReHLDS/wiki/Userinfo-keys) to collect sufficient set of keys for your server.
 Default: ""
-<li>sv_rehlds_attachedentities_playeranimationspeed_fix // Fixes bug with gait animation speed increase when player has some attached entities (aiments).
+<li>sv_ReHLDS_attachedentities_playeranimationspeed_fix // Fixes bug with gait animation speed increase when player has some attached entities (aiments).
 Can cause animation lags when cl_updaterate is low.
 Default: 0
-<li>sv_rehlds_maxclients_from_single_ip // Limit number of connections at the same time from single IP address, not confuse to already connected players.
+<li>sv_ReHLDS_maxclients_from_single_ip // Limit number of connections at the same time from single IP address, not confuse to already connected players.
 Default: 5
-<li>sv_rehlds_local_gametime &lt;1|0&gt; // A feature of local gametime which decrease "lags" if you run same map for a long time.
+<li>sv_ReHLDS_local_gametime &lt;1|0&gt; // A feature of local gametime which decrease "lags" if you run same map for a long time.
 Default: 0
 <li>sv_use_entity_file // Use custom entity file for a map.
 Path to an entity file will be "maps/[map name].ent".
 0 - use original entities.
 1 - use .ent files from maps directory.
 2 - use .ent files from maps directory and create new .ent file if not exist.
 <li>sv_usercmd_custom_random_seed // When enabled server will populate an additional random seed independent of the client.
 Default: 0
 <li>sv_net_incoming_decompression <1|0> // When enabled server will decompress of incoming compressed file transfer payloads.
 Default: 1